Jaime Monroy

-Jaime Filipe Monroy Zamith Piedade Pereira (born 19 March 1982) known as Jaime Monroy is a Portuguese football manager.
+Jaime Filipe Monroy Zamith Piedade Pereira (born 19 March 1982) known as Jaime Monroy is a Portuguese professional football manager.
+He is currently the assistant manager of Czech First League club Sigma Olomouc.

 Career

 In 2013, Monroy was appointed assistant manager of Azerbaijani side Baku.
 In 2016, he was appointed manager of Sydney Olympic in Australia.
 In 2021, he was appointed manager of Greek second division club Xanthi.